cxcandid/SmartLineLabeler/README.md

 ## Basic Plugin Usage

 I start with a simple demonstration of the basic plugin usage.

-Let’s open the QGIS project “No Labels” from the included GeoPackage file `SmartLineLabeler_Example.gpkg`.
+Let’s open the QGIS project `No Labels` from the included GeoPackage file `SmartLineLabeler_Example.gpkg`.
 As baselayer we can load the Natural Earth World Map by typing the keyword `world` in the QGIS coordinates bar.

 After activating the SmartLineLabeler plugin (![SmartLineLabeler Icon](../main/images/image2.png)) a toolbar will appear on top of map canvas.